laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 Onwards!

-ps.: we love gitops, but know it is not without problems.
+ps.: we love gitops, but we know it is not without problems.
 Here is another issue where we think gitops can use some platform love: [How Flux broke the CI/CD feedback loop, and how we pieced it back together](/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together)